The Best Chest Workout for Wide and Square Pecs

 A lot of guys seem to have trouble building their chest, so allow me to introduce my infamous Chest Tri Set.

 There is yet another benefit to this workout: it is all done on one single station, an adjustable incline bench, and with the same pair of dumbbells.
-That means even in a busy gym you need not worry about standing in line for your equipment, because you can simply stay with your station throughout the whole short and very effective workout.
+That means even in a busy gym you need not worry about standing in line for your equipment, because you can stay with your station throughout the whole short and very effective workout.

 Genetics be damned